Commandos 2: Men of Courage: Sales

-According to Eidos Interactive chairman Ian Livingstone, "[m]ore than 500,000 units of Commandos 2: Men of Courage were shipped on launch and the title entered the retail charts in the top five in all of our major markets".
-However, he reported that it sold below expectations and contributed to the company's £11 million loss in the quarter.
+According to Eidos Interactive chairman Ian Livingstone, more than 500,000 units of Commandos 2: Men of Courage were shipped on launch and the title entered the retail charts in the top five in all major markets, but reported that it sold below expectations and contributed to the company's £11 million loss in the quarter.
 The game ultimately surpassed 500,000 units sold by September 2002.
 The game's computer version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom; a "Gold" certification from the Verband der Unterhaltungssoftware Deutschland (VUD), for sales of at least 100,000 units across Germany, Austria and Switzerland; and a "Platinum" prize in Spain, for over 80,000 sales in the country during its first year.
 Its PlayStation 2 version sold 40,000 units in the region.

-Critical reviews
+Critical reception

 The PC version received "generally favorable reviews", while the PlayStation 2 and Xbox versions received "average" reviews, according to the review aggregation website Metacritic.
 With an aggregate score of 87, the computer version of Commandos 2 is the highest-rated Spanish game listed on Metacritic.
 The PC version was praised for the AI which was advanced for the time but criticized for the steep learning curve.
 Many reviewers found that the controls of the console versions were much less intuitive and easy to use than the PC controls and that they made the game more difficult as a result.
 Most reviewers recommended the PC version instead.

-Carla Harker reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "Commandos 2 is insanely difficult.
-Non-masochists need not apply".
+Carla Harker from Next Generation gave three stars out of five for PC version, and called the game "insanely" difficult.

 GameLive PC named Commandos 2 the best strategy game of 2001–2002.
 The editors of Computer Games Magazine nominated Commandos 2 as the best real-time strategy game of 2001, but ultimately gave the award to Kohan: Immortal Sovereigns.
 It was likewise a runner-up for The Electric Playground's "Best Strategy Game for PC" prize, which went to Etherlords.

-Legacy

 In 2021, GQ España named Commandos 2 one of the best Spanish-made games ever.

-HD Remaster
+High-definition remaster

-After owning the rights to the series when the original company Pyro Studios went defunct in 2017, Kalypso Media released an HD Remaster of Commandos 2 in 2020.
+After owning the rights to the series when the original company Pyro Studios went defunct in 2017, Kalypso Media released a high-definition remaster of Commandos 2 in 2020.
 It received mixed reviews due to poor controls, underwhelming up-res and heavy censorship; any Nazi symbolism has been removed from the game.